Nick689/CustomPOS/Install.md

 #SETTINGS (In construction)
-- Default MySQL settings work. no need to change anything, but you should change IP and port
 - Default password is empty so that you must change it to secure the spreadsheet: Change the value of "pass" variable in "global" library
 - Most of parameters are declared at the begining of "global" library, set correctly yours printers names, files location, GST, and more ...
 - Enable "Load User Setting with document" in Tools/Options/Saving/General/